The Myths About Monsoon in Cambodia

 The Only Constant is Inconsistency and Unpredictability

-If there was one constant here in Siem Reap, and in Battambang and Phnom Penh where we also spent a lot of time this year, it was the continual change and the unpredictability of the weather.
+If there was one constant here in Siem Reap, and in Battambang and Phnom Penh where we also spent a lot of time this year, it was the unpredictability of the weather.
 As a photographer, Terence is constantly checking weather websites so we know when to schedule activities and photo shoots.
 Never has he spent so much time looking at storm patterns and never have I made and changed plans as much as I have during the last six months.

 What surprised us most was how quickly the weather could shift and wouldn’t settle in as we’d envisaged it might.
 There were days where it would rain like mad for half an hour then the clouds would pass and the sun would come out and a gorgeous afternoon would unfurl.
 In some cases it could be raining heavily in one part of the city and in another the sun would be blazing.